NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 #pagebreak()

 // Abstract
-#v(1em)
-#align(center)[
+#v(1fr)
+#align(center, [
+  ABSTRACT \
+  #title \
+  by \
+  #author \
+  #date \
+])
+#v(1fr)
-  #set par(justify: false)
+#set par(justify: true)
-  *Abstract*\
 Physical simulations always need to balance accuracy and run-time.
 This work implements the Parareal Algorithm using graphics processing units across a distributed system to accurately simulate time-dependent physics while attempting to minimize runtime.
 Data-transfer latency is identified as the primary bottleneck, for which mitigation methods are provided.
 Benchmarks comparing single-threaded, single-GPU, and distributed implementations on a spectrum of coarse and fine discretizations are provided.
-]
+#set par(justify: false)
 #v(1fr)
 #pagebreak()